Economy of Vellore: Service sector industries

 Vellore is among the top medical destinations in the country due to the presence of the Christian Medical College & Hospital (CMCH).
 CMCH is located on Ida Scudder Road in the heart of the city and is Vellore's largest private employer, with a large floating population from other parts of India and abroad.
 The Government Vellore Medical College and Hospital (VMCH) is located at Adukamparai in Vellore.
 With the advent of hospitals such as Apollo KH Hospital in Melvisharam and Sri Narayani Hospital & Research Centre in Sripuram, medical tourism is rapidly growing.

 'Naruvi Hospitals' is being built at a cost of 3300 million INR, a joint venture between vellore based 'Pearl Human Care' and Detroit-based Henry Ford Health System.

-A new venture of Sri Narayani Hospital & Research Centre in Sripuram, Vellore, located in a swanky complex, Sri Narayani Aayurvedic Centre, was inaugurated by Union Minister of State for AYUSH Shripad Yesso Naik on August, 2019.
+A new venture of Sri Narayani Hospital & Research Centre in Sripuram, Vellore, located in a swanky complex, Sri Narayani Aayurvedic Centre, was inaugurated by Union Minister of State for AYUSH Shripad Yesso Naik in August 2019.